telerik/blazor-docs/knowledge-base/common-theme-customization-options.md

 To change the sizing and layout of most or all our components, go for manual theme build.
 For minor adjustments here and there, consider overrides only.

-The final decision depends on what and how much you need to customize and what future requirements may appear.
+The final decision depends on what and how much you need to customize and what other requirements may appear.

 [**Figma UI Kits**](https://www.telerik.com/figma-kits) allow designers to include visual representations of the Telerik components in their application designs.
 Custom kits still [require you to create a custom theme afterwards]({%slug ui-kits/themes%}#choosing-how-to-use-the-ui-kits).